 Because of the larger cabin and greater cargo pod capacity, load can be separated for different airstrips when pilots have more than one stop to make on a given day.
-This allows for fast and efficient turnaround on the ground; less time wasted and more time in the air.
+This allows for fast and efficient turnaround on the ground, less time wastage, and more time in the air.

-There’s more to the fuselage than cargo, the spacious cabin is long and wide enough to fit a stretcher, life support equipment and medical staff.
-It may also simply make a journey more comfortable for your passengers.
+There’s more to the fuselage than cargo, the spacious cabin is long and wide enough to fit a stretcher, life support equipment, and medical staff.
+It may also simply make the journey more comfortable for your passengers.

-When your mission calls for assistance to hard-to-reach areas, Airvan’s STOL (short take-off and landing) capabilities for short bush airstrips, are ideal for the rugged terrain.
+When your mission calls for assistance in hard-to-reach areas, Airvan’s STOL (short take-off and landing) capabilities for short bush airstrips are ideal for the rugged terrain.

 A tough, spring-steel undercarriage and high-floatation tyres are just a few of the features that make the Airvan Outback-tough.

-A flat floor, 105 cm (41.5 inch) sliding access door, quick release seats and multiple mounting brackets make it easy to carry passengers, cargo or both.
+A flat floor, 105 centimeter (41.5 inch) sliding access door, quick release seats, and multiple mounting brackets make it easy to carry passengers, cargo, or both.